Effective: January 1, 2023

 - Opt-out from having your Personal Information sold to or shared with third parties, if applicable.

 Requests can be submitted by calling our toll free number (833) 471-0141 or through our online request form.
-You can also opt out of having Personal Information transmitted through third party cookies and pixels by clicking on the “Do Not Sell My Personal Information” link.
+You can also opt out of having Personal Information transmitted through third party cookies and pixels by clicking on the “Do Not Share My Personal Information” link.
 Additionally, when we detect a GPC signal from a user’s browser within California, we stop sharing the user’s Personal Information online with other companies (except with our service providers).
 You can learn more about the GPC and how to enable it in your browser from the Global Privacy Control website.

-Please note that these rights apply only to select California consumers and exclude job applicants, employees, and business contacts.
+Please note that these rights apply only to California consumers.
 Only you, or a person registered with the California Secretary of State that you authorize to act on your behalf, may make a verifiable consumer request related to your Personal Information.
 You may also make a verifiable consumer request on behalf of your minor child.
 Except where you have provided an agent with a Power of Attorney pursuant to Sections 4000 – 4465 of the California Probate Code, when using an authorized agent you must: (1) provide the agent with signed permission clearly describing their authority to make a request on your behalf; (ii) verify your own identity; and (iii) directly confirm that you have provided the authorized agent permission to submit the request.
 That agent must also be able to verify their identity with us and provide us with their authority to act on your behalf.

 The verifiable consumer request initiated by you or your authorized agent must: